Food waste management

 Fit grease traps or interceptors on kitchen drains to prevent fats, oils, and grease entering the sewer.
 Contact your water company about trade effluent consent requirements.

 Arrange dedicated food waste bins and collection with your waste carrier.
 Train staff on what goes in food waste versus general waste bins.
-Large businesses must comply from March 2025, micro businesses from March 2027.
+In England, workplaces with 10 or more full-time equivalent employees must comply from 31 March 2025, micro businesses by 31 March 2027.
+In Wales, all businesses have been covered since 6 April 2024.

 For every waste collection, complete and sign a waste transfer note with your carrier.
 Record the waste type, quantity, SIC code, and carrier registration number.